 The Golden Sores - A Peaceable Kingdom [Bloodlust!]

-I opened this up when I returned from Europe, I was pretty psyched to see the cover as I had literally scene that painting two days before.
+I opened this up when I returned from Europe, I was pretty psyched to see the cover as I had literally seen that painting two days before.
 Anyway, this isn't an entirely useless anecdote because the vibe from the painting matches the sounds perfectly.

 As the title suggests, there's peacefulness to this music but not necessarily in the contented, happy sense.
 There’s a touch of anguished resignation in the peace, like that lamb which is quietly peaceable, but only as a result of being bound and, as far as I can tell, killed.